Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-3--4.md

 Please fill out the fields as follows:

--   **Auto-Map Users** -- this is not currently used and can be ignored.
+-   **Auto-Map Users**: this is not currently used and can be ignored.
--   **Custom 01** -- This is used to specify a JIRA custom property that should be mapped to the built-in Spira Incident Severity field (which does not exist in JIRA).
+-   **Custom 01**: This is used to specify a JIRA custom property that should be mapped to the built-in Spira Incident Severity field (which does not exist in JIRA).
 This can be left empty for now and will be discussed below in [Configuring the Data Mapping](#configuring-the-data-mapping).
--   **Custom 02 -- 05** -- these are not currently used by the plug-in and should be left blank.
+-   **Custom 02 -- 05**: these are not currently used by the plug-in and should be left blank.

 b) JIRA 4.x Plugin

 Please fill out the fields as follows:

--   **Auto-Map Users** -- This changes the way that the plugin maps users in Spira to those in JIRA:
+-   **Auto-Map Users**: This changes the way that the plugin maps users in Spira to those in JIRA:
 -   **Auto-Map = True **With this setting, all users in Spira need to have the same username as those in JIRA.
 If this is the case then you do not need to perform the [user-mapping task](#configuring-the-user-mapping).
 This is a big time-saver if you can guarantee that all usernames are the same in both systems.
 -   **Auto-Map = False **With this setting, users in Spira and JIRA are free to have different usernames because you specify the corresponding JIRA name for each user as outlined in [Configuring the User Mapping](#configuring-the-user-mapping).** **
--   **Custom 01** -- This is used to specify a JIRA custom property that should be mapped to the built-in Spira Incident Severity field (which does not exist in JIRA).
+-   **Custom 01**: This is used to specify a JIRA custom property that should be mapped to the built-in Spira Incident Severity field (which does not exist in JIRA).
 This can be left empty for now and will be discussed below in [Configuring the Data Mapping](#configuring-the-data-mapping).
--   **Custom 02** -- This should be set to the word "True" if you want to have the new issues submitted to JIRA be submitted using a specified SecurityLevel.
+-   **Custom 02**: This should be set to the word "True" if you want to have the new issues submitted to JIRA be submitted using a specified SecurityLevel.
 If you're not using the security level feature of JIRA, leave the field blank.
--   **Custom 03** -- This should be set to the word "True" if you want to have the plugin restrict synchronization to only loading new incidents from Spira to JIRA and updating existing items.
+-   **Custom 03**: This should be set to the word "True" if you want to have the plugin restrict synchronization to only loading new incidents from Spira to JIRA and updating existing items.
 This is useful if you want to prevent existing issues in JIRA from being loaded into Spira.
 Leave blank if you want the plugin to synchronize normally.
--   **Custom 04** -- This should be set to the word "True" if you want to have the plugin copy file attachments from Spira to JIRA.
+-   **Custom 04**: This should be set to the word "True" if you want to have the plugin copy file attachments from Spira to JIRA.
 This can use additional system resources and may fail if the files are too large for JIRA's API to handle.
 Leave the field blank if you want the default behavior -- which is to not synchronize attachments.
 -   **Custom 05** - When you click "Force Resync" inside Spira it will attempt to resynchronize all incidents/issues from 1/1/1900.
 Sometimes that causes the JIRA API to timeout or exceed the maximum allowed number of results if there are a large number of existing issues in JIRA.

 You can set this field to a specific year (e.g. 1995) or year and month (e.g. 2010-11) to restrict how far back the system will look for existing issues.
 If you leave this field blank it will use the default value of "1900-01".